Direct bijective computation of the generating series for 2 and 3-connection coefficients of the symmetric group: Proof of Proposition : computation of the number of cactus trees

-In terms of the thorns, the cactus $\tilde{\tau}$ has $n+1-\ell(\la)-\ell(\mu)$ thorns connected to white vertices and since $n-\ell(\mu)-\ell(\nu)+w=0$ and $n+1-\ell(\la)-\ell(\nu)+b=0$, $\tilde{\tau}$ has no thorns connected to black and grey vertices.
+In terms of the thorns, the cactus $\widetilde{\tau}$ has $n+1-\ell(\la)-\ell(\mu)$ thorns connected to white vertices and since $n-\ell(\mu)-\ell(\nu)+w=0$ and $n+1-\ell(\la)-\ell(\nu)+b=0$, $\widetilde{\tau}$ has no thorns connected to black and grey vertices.

-From above we see that each grey vertex is either: (i) a middle vertex of a triangle rooted in a black vertex, (ii) a vertex of a triangle rooted in a white vertex, and (iii) a leaf (note that there are $n-(\ell(\la)-1)-\ell(\mu)$ of these).
-Then depending on the case we do the following reductions: (i) triangle by the non-tree edge, (ii) triangle by the edge between the white root and the black middle vertex, and (iii) leaf by thorn connected to a black vertex.
+From above we see that each grey vertex is either: (i) within a triangle child of a black vertex, (ii) a vertex of a triangle child of a white vertex, and (iii) a leaf (note that there are $n-(\ell(\la)-1)-\ell(\mu)$ of these).
+Then depending on the case we do the following reductions: (i) and (ii) triangle to the edge linking the white and the black vertex, (iii) leaf to thorn connected to a black vertex.
 We summarize this reduction graphically in Table \ref{reducrules}:

 The outcome is an ordered bicolored tree $\tilde{t}$ with $\ell(\la)$ white vertices and $\ell(\mu)$ black vertices.
 This tree $\tilde{t}$ has $n+1-\ell(\la)-\ell(\mu)$ thorns connected to white vertices and $n+1-\ell(\la)-\ell(\mu)$ thorns connected to black vertices.
-Moreover, this reduction $\tilde{\tau} \to \tilde{t}$ is reversible.
+Moreover, this reduction $\widetilde{\tau} \to \tilde{t}$ is reversible.

-In addition, since $\tilde{\tau}$ had no thorns connected to black and grey vertices ($n+1-\ell(\la)-\ell(\nu)+b=0$ and $n-\ell(\mu)-\ell(\nu)+w=0$), then $\sigma_1$ and $\sigma_2$ are trivial permutations.
-Since $\ell(\nu)-w-b=n+1-\ell(\la)-\ell(\mu)=n+1-\ell(\la)-\ell(\mu)+g$, then we see that $\chi$ is just a permutation $\sigma$ in $S_{n+1-\ell(\la)-\ell(\mu)}$.
+In addition, since $\widetilde{\tau}$ had no thorns connected to black and grey vertices ($n+1-\ell(\la)-\ell(\nu)+b=0$ and $n-\ell(\mu)-\ell(\nu)+w=0$), then $\sigma_1$ and $\sigma_2$ are trivial permutations.
+Since $\ell(\nu)-w-b=n+1-\ell(\la)-\ell(\mu)=n+1-\ell(\la)-\ell(\mu)+g$, then we see that $\chi$ is just a permutation $\sigma$ in $\mathfrak{S}_{n+1-\ell(\la)-\ell(\mu)}$.

 In summary, we have a bijection from $\mathcal(\la,\mu,n)$ to the desired pair $(\tilde{t},\sigma)$. \end{proof}